 Up-hole velocity is the speed of the water in the well casing as it moves into the pump.
 It is desirable to keep the up-hole velocity below 5 ft/sec because of turbulence in the flow causes pressure head loss.
-The cross sectional area of the 10-inch diameter casing of the Esposti Supply Well is 0.545 ft2.
+The cross sectional area of the 10-inch diameter casing of the Esposti Supply Well is 0.545 ft.
 The maximum desirable flow rate is calculated by multiplying the cross sectional area by 5 ft/sec.

-A = open area of the entire length of the casing (0.545 ft^2)
+A = open area of the entire length of the casing $(0.545 \text{ ft}^2)$

-Q = maximum pumping rate in (ft3/sec) without exceeding up-hole velocity (result of calculation is 2.7 ft3/sec)
+Q = maximum pumping rate in (ft/sec) without exceeding up-hole velocity (result of calculation is 2.7 ft/sec)